Imagine if Jason Mraz, Colbie Callait, and Jack Johnson all played together for a musical evening.....

-Aside from her original tunes, Chrissy loves to take well known classics and give them new life - jazzy renditions of Madonna's 'Into the Groove' and Nirvana’s ‘Smells Like Teen Spirit' both pay homage to musical influences and challenge audiences with radical interpretations.
+Aside from her original tunes, Chrissy loves to take well-known classics and give them new life - jazzy renditions of Madonna's 'Into the Groove' and 'Smells Like Teen Spirit' both pay homage to musical influences and challenge audiences with radical interpretations.

-After a successful grass roots 2018 USA tour, Chrissy returned to Australia to write the score to a feature film, pen new tracks for her debut album, and play to Aussie audiences.
-Her 2019 US tour promises to bring new flavor to her performances including live looping and beatboxing because variety is what Chrissy thrives on.
+After a successful grassroots 2018 USA tour, Chrissy returned to her native country of Australia to write the score to the award-winning coming-of-age feature film - Highest Point with Bernard de la Coeur, pen new tracks for her debut solo acoustic album, and play to Aussie audiences.